Frequently asked questions

 Frequently asked questions about the work of the Independent Remuneration Panel for Wales.

-Are the determinations set by the panel mandatory?
+Are the determinations and payments set by the panel mandatory?

 Does a community/town council have to pay its members?

 The panel examined a range of measures they could use as the basis for any groupings and it considers that 3 groups based on the level of income or expenditure, whichever is the highest, in the previous financial year, is most appropriate.
 Using income or expenditure figures better reflects the activity levels of a council than population ratios which the Panel found did not correlate to income or expenditure.
 It is also easy for councils to understand which group they belong to.

 Determinations regarding community and town councils are mandatory for councillors in groups A, B and C.

 Each community and town council is permitted to make a payment to its members up to a maximum amount of £150 per year for costs incurred in respect of telephone usage, information technology, consumables etc.